adeliafebriani/Tijarah-Blockchain-Notes/Chapter 4/Other Consensus Mechanisms & Their Trade-Offs.md

 ### What Benefits Does Proof of Authority Have?

-Unlike PoW, and similar to PoS,  PoA doesn’t rely on solving puzzles in order to make sure that there is a continuous connection between nodes.
+Unlike PoW, and similar to PoS,  PoA doesn’t rely on solving puzzles to make sure that there is a continuous connection between nodes.
 PoA validator doesn’t require special equipment to help maintain the network.
 It is great for reducing  the amount of power used.

 PoA also enjoys a greater speed for validating transactions.
 Blocks are generated in a predictable sequence by taking into consideration the number of validators, which means that the blockchain will enjoy a higher transaction rate when compared to PoW or PoS.